koendv/t12-958/README.md

 ### DS18B20  Temperature Sensor

 The DS18B20 is a digital one-wire temperature sensor.
-"One-wire" refers to the possibility of powering the sensor, and reading the temperature using only one wire.
+[One-wire](https://en.wikipedia.org/wiki/1-Wire) refers to the possibility of powering the sensor, and reading the temperature using only one wire.

 #### DS18B20 in handle